Power of Counting by Nonuniform Families of Polynomial-Size Finite Automata: Relationships among Counting Complexity Classes

 \subsection{Implications to Partial Function Classes}

 In Sections \ref{sec:oneu-class}--\ref{sec:onep-class}, we have demonstrated numerous separations among counting complexity classes.
-We shift our attention to separations of function classes.
-Here, we wish to strengthen Lemma \ref{inclusion-1F-to-1sharp} by showing two separations.
-The proofs of these separations heavily relay on the results in Sections \ref{sec:oneu-class}--\ref{sec:onep-class}.
+Here, we shift our attention to separations of function classes and wish to strengthen Lemma \ref{inclusion-1F-to-1sharp} by verifying the two additional separations shown below.
+The proofs of these separations heavily relay on the results of Theorem \ref{N-vs-cequal}(1) and $\oned\neq \onen$.

 \begin{proposition} (1) $\onesharp\neq\onegap_{\geq0}$.
 (2) $\onef_{\integer}\neq \onegap$. \end{proposition}